defo-project/ech-dev-utils/README.md

 relevant server, but of course include our new ECH config stanzas.
 The scripts are used to run the server-side of localhost tests, generally the HOWTO has a way to use ``echcli.sh`` for the client side.

+(For the pedantic amongst you, yes haproxy isn't really a web server but just a super-fast proxy, but... meh:-)

 ### Server configs preface - key rotation and slightly different file names